Offset Unlearning for Large Language Models: Introduction

 One potential solution to this challenge is \textit{unlearning}, where the goal is to ``forget'' a set of training data without hurting the model's performance on out-of-forget-scope tasks.
 An \textit{exact unlearning} approach would require retraining the model from scratch with forget set data removed \cite{bannihatti-kumar-etal-2023-privacy}.
 However, given the enormous amount of resources required to retrain LLMs, it is generally more practical to employ \textit{approximate unlearning} techniques that modify the behavior of a trained model in a post hoc manner.
 However, most previous LLM unlearning techniques require access to model internal weights \cite{jang-etal-2023-knowledge,eldan2023s,yao2023large,chen-yang-2023-unlearn,meng2023massediting,wu-etal-2023-depn}, making them infeasible for black-box LLMs.
 For example, as two widely used unlearning algorithms, \textit{Gradient Ascent} maximize the likelihood of forget set data, while \textit{Data Relabeling} minimizes the likelihood of relabeled forget set data.
 Both of these methods require fine-tuning the LLMs.
+Black-box LLM unlearning is useful since this opens up the possibility of modular, customizable unlearning without the need to update the base LLM itself.
 Alternatively, in-context unlearning \cite{pawelczyk2023context} prompts LLMs with counterfactual forget set instances to steer model behavior at inference time.
-However, this approach comes with several limitations as model developers still maintain a growing list of sensitive information to be used during inference.
-Such practice is not only in violation of privacy regulations but also susceptible to malicious attacks such as prompting leaking \cite{perez2022ignore}. \Cref{tab:comparison} summarizes the strengths and weaknesses of existing unlearning algorithms.
+However, this approach comes with two major limitations.
+First, model developers still maintain an \textit{explicit} list of sensitive information to be used during inference.
+Such practice is not only in violation of privacy regulations but also susceptible to malicious attacks such as prompting leaking \cite{perez2022ignore}.
+Second, in-context unlearning cannot effectively deal with an ever-growing set of knowledge to be unlearned given the challenges of processing long context with LLMs \cite{li2024long}. \Cref{tab:comparison} summarizes the strengths and weaknesses of existing unlearning algorithms.